turbot/pipes-sdk-go/docs/SpProcess.md

 ### NewSpProcess

-`func NewSpProcess(createdAt string, createdById string, id string, type_ string, updatedAt string, updatedById string, versionId int32, ) *SpProcess`
+`func NewSpProcess(billable string, createdAt string, createdById string, id string, type_ string, updatedAt string, updatedById string, versionId int32, ) *SpProcess`

 NewSpProcess instantiates a new SpProcess object
 This constructor will assign default values to properties that have it defined,